From superlative to stunned in about 156 minutes -- that was the story of the 2012 Stanley Cup Playoffs for the Pittsburgh Penguins.

 Then it all fell apart.

 Pittsburgh's goal prevention had been suspect in the final weeks of the season, but the swiftness of the Penguins' collapse was incredible.
-The Flyers rallied for a 4-3 overtime victory in Game 1, then crushed the Penguins, 8-5 and 8-4, in the next two contests before eventually finishing off a defense-optional series in six games.
+The Flyers rallied for a 4-3 overtime victory in Game 1, then defeated the Penguins, 8-5 and 8-4, in the next two contests before eventually finishing off a defense-optional series in six games.

 A shocking early exit -- Pittsburgh's second straight first-round defeat -- prompted questions at all levels of what once looked like a burgeoning dynasty.
 General manager Ray Shero set out to make changes this summer, and he positioned the franchise to try to add the top two players on the free-agent market.